 Canine Weight Management

 According to recent veterinary surveys, over half of dogs in the USA are overweight.
-That means each of these dogs are at risk of developing crippling arthritis, debilitating diabetes, catastrophic kidney & heart disease, high blood pressure and/or several forms of cancer.
-How can you slim down your plus-sized pooch and reduce their risk of developing serious illnesses?
-Try these 7 tips from veterinarian experts and canine nutritionists; along with the assistance of your veterinarian.
+That means each of these dogs are at risk of developing crippling arthritis, debilitating diabetes, catastrophic kidney & heart disease, high blood pressure and several forms of cancer.
+How can you slim down your plus sized pooch and reduce their risk of developing serious illnesses?
+Try these seven tips from veterinarian experts and canine nutritionists; along with the assistance of your veterinarian.

 In the meantime, this formula from Dr. Ernie Ward, DVM can be a good starting point: Divide your dog's weight by 2.2 ➡️ multiple this number by 30 ➡️ add 70.
 This will give you a general idea of how many calories to feed a typical inactive, indoor and neutered/spayed dog that weighs between 6 to 60 pounds.
 Of course, each dog's metabolism is different and you should consult your dog's doctor before starting a diet or making dietary changes.